Freetech-Solutions/omlnginx/DOCS.md

 For run the unit tests just do:

-$ bash rebuild-testing-truncated.bash # for rebuild the code for new changes
+$ bash rebuild-testing-truncated.bash

-$ bash run-tests.bash # for run the tests
+$ bash run-tests.bash